By Reed E. Detring, Superintendent

 - Glass containers will not be allowed on the rivers within the park boundary and there will be active enforcement against the use of dry ice bombs.

-- All forms of polystyrene foods and beverage coolers often marketed under the name “Styrofoam” will not be allowed.
-These containers often end up in the rivers as unsightly trash that can also be dangerous to the aquatic life in the river.
+- All forms of polystyrene foods and beverage coolers often marketed under the name "Styrofoam" are strongly discouraged.
 This does not include bait buckets.

 Alcohol in moderation is not banned in the park.
 Rangers will be making a concerted effort this season to welcome visitors to the riverways and provide education and information about park regulations that will help our visitors to understand the importance of the resources.
 They will also be asking people to help us make this a safe and fun place for all to enjoy.